jalberse/chroma_kilter/README.md

 ## TODO

 - Enable user to toggle between colors for models
+- JOHN: Finish scene layouts
-- More geometries
+  - Neighborhood
-	- Sphere, dodeca, cone, teapot, monkey head (suzanne) ...
-- Multiple objects at once to observe interaction
-- Very minor stress testing
+  - 8 objects in a cube (like his class example)
+  - Objects in a line
+- JAMES: Control direction of chromab effect
+- JAMES: Functions for distance/chromab strength
+  - Let user toggle